ContentMine/FutureTDM/tutorial/zika/README.md

 ### Extract the needed facts

 The prepared data now can be used to extract the facts via [ami](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/ami)'s different plugins.
+This will be besides the [metadata](https://en.wikipedia.org/wiki/Metadata) of the publications the main datasource for the further analysis later on.

-**Extract Species**
+#### Extract Species

-First we use the species plugin to get the genus and binomial nomenclature.
+First we use the [species plugin](https://github.com/ContentMine/workshop-resources/tree/master/software-tutorials/ami#ami2-species) to get the genus and binomial nomenclature.
+The species are especially important, cause it could give as a lead to transmitting animals, in our case Aedes (Mosquitos).

 ```bash
 FOLDER='zika'